mschuchard/jenkins-devops-libs/docs/Goss.md

   debug:      false, // optional print rendered golang template prior to gossfile
   gossfile:   'goss.yaml', // optional location of gossfile with included directive
   package:    null, // optional package type to use (apk, dpkg, pacman, rpm)
-  vars:       'vars.yaml', // optional vars file to use with gossfile
+  vars:       'vars.yaml', // optional YAML or JSON vars file to use with gossfile
   varsInline: ['name':'value', 'name2':'value2'] // optional inline vars to use with gossfile (overwrites 'vars') )
 ```